dbekaert/StaMPS/README.md

-# stamps
-Stanford Method for Persistent Scatterers
+# StaMPS - Stanford Method for Persistent Scatterers

+## Description
-A software package to extract ground displacements from time series of synthetic aperture radar (SAR) acquisitions.
+**StaMPS** is a software package that allows to extract ground displacements from time series of synthetic aperture radar (SAR) acquisitions.
+The package incorporates persistent scatterer and small baseline methods plus an option to combine both approaches.
+It is compatible with the **TRAIN** software and therefore allows to incorporate various tropospheric correction methods in the processing workflow.

+## Installation
+See the **StaMPS** manual for installation details and dependencies.

+## Supported InSAR pre-processors:
+- ISCE
+- GAMMA
+- SNAP
+- DORIS + ROI_PAC

+## Development
 The original version was developed at Stanford University but subsequent development has taken place mainly at the University of Iceland, Delft University of Technology and the University of Leeds.

-The package incorporates persistent scatterer and small baseline methods plus an option to combine both approaches.
+## Contributions
+Community contributions are welcommed.

+## Code developpers:
-Andy Hooper,
+- Andy Hooper
-COMET,
+- David Bekaert
+- Karsten Spaans
+- Ekbal Hussain
+- Mahmut Arikan
+- Anneleen Oyen
+- Miguel Caro Cuenca
+- other commmunity members

+## Contact details
+*Andy Hooper\
+COMET\
-School of Earth and Environment,
+School of Earth and Environment\
-University of Leeds,
+University of Leeds\
-Leeds, LS2 9JT
+Leeds, LS2 9JT*